ploscky/cs100/README.md

 * Why is it important or interesting to you?

-This project is intriguing because of its potential to significantly impact college students, by helping them consolidate all their assignments for various classes in one place.
-Nowadays, most professors list their assignments on a single syllabus, leaving students with the task of managing them all by themselves.
-Our software simplifies this process by automatically extracting assignments from the syllabus.
-Speaking from personal experience, every quarter, I, George, would painstakingly sift through each syllabus, to get all my assignments together.
-Now, with our program, that tedious process is more simplifed.
-I've observed numerous online discussions and videos where students attempt various methods to organize their tasks.
-Our solution could be the game-changer they've been seeking.

 * What are the features that the project provides?

-Our project, Homework Helper, will help organize assignments for the user.
-The user will feed in pdfs of syllabi, and our homework helper will automatically read in homework schedules and quiz/test dates, and put them on a calendar for the user to look at and use throughout the academic session.
-In certain cases, if our program can't properly read in data, the user can always use a manual input to help organize their schedules.
-We're writing this project in c++, and plan on using APIs to help detect text in the pdfs inputted by the user.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: